dantleech/blog/content/posts/2025/15-11-space.md

 what DDD wants us to do?
 Discuss.
 {{</ callout >}}

-Some months later and a new developer "needs" to introduce a helper class:
+Some months later and a new developer "needs" to introduce a helper class to clean SKUs:

 ```text
 src/